Erb3/Kristsplit/README.md

 You most likly want KristWallet, but in some cases your private key might already be transformed, and you should use `api`.
 This field is optional, and if you don't specify it, it will make an educated guess.

+`conditions` is a set of conditions on which the transaction will be split.
+If a condition fails, the transaction will be ignored.
+These are the following conditions you can use:

+- `sender` filters for a specific sender.
+This can be an address
+- `destination` filters for a the destination.
+This can be a name, with or without metaname
+- `minAmount` filters for the minimum (inclusive) krist amount sent to split
+- `maxAmount` filters for the maximum (inclusive) krist amount sent to split

 Anywhere in the config that you can put an address, you can also put a krist name with or without a metaname.

 ## FAQ